Movement for a Modern and Active Krajina

-Movement for Modern and Active Krajina (Pokret za Modernu i Aktivnu Krajinu; abbreviated POMAK) is a political party in Bosnia and Herzegovina founded by Šuhret Fazlić, mayor of Bihać, in 2018.
-It aims to improve the economy, healthcare and education, and improve the political strength of the Bosanska Krajina and Una-Sana Canton as a whole, which it feels has been neglected by the government since Bosnia and Herzegovina's independence in the 1990s.
+Movement for a Modern and Active Krajina (Pokret za Modernu i Aktivnu Krajinu; abbreviated POMAK) is a regional political party in Bosnia and Herzegovina, founded in 2018 by Šuhret Fazlić, the former mayor of Bihać.
+The party seeks to strengthen the economy, healthcare, and education of Bosanska Krajina, while increasing the political influence of the region and Una-Sana Canton in the institutions of Bosnia and Herzegovina.
+POMAK argues that Bosanska Krajina has been politically and economically neglected by governments at the state and federal levels since the 1990s.